 An irrevocable payment commitment.

-As an importer you will have greater certainty that the products will be delivered correctly and on time.
+As an importer you will have more control and greater certainty that the products will be delivered correctly and on time.

 The best means of payment for trade transactions within Europe and in the rest of the world.

 Your trade receivables insured

 Doing business with the Far East?
 Or concluding an agreement with a new trading partner in Europe?
 Then the documentary credit is the ideal solution.
 Even if you don't know the other party, you can do business safely.

 - As a beneficiary you can count on the bank's commitment in respect of your payment with covering documents; you are therefore not dependent on the buyer's willingness to pay.

 - This gives importers more peace of mind, as suppliers must submit certain shipping documents in order for them to be paid.